 But today we have the results of a different test and today EE is not the winner.
 Broadband Genie recently completed its 2014 Road Trip test, during which it compares the speed and coverage of EE, O2, Three and Vodafone on a journey between London and Edinburgh.

 The speed examination encompassed 17 individual tests across both legs of the journey and Broadband Genie found that the average download speed across networks was 3.48MB, while the average upload speed was 1.09MB, both of which were improvements on last year.

-But it also found that Three, rather than EE, was fastest overall, recording the fastest single download speed of any network at 19.53MB.
+But it also found that Three, rather than EE mobile broadband, was fastest overall, recording the fastest single download speed of any network at 19.53MB.
 Its average speeds on both 4G and 3G were also faster than any other network’s average.
 Its average 4G download speed was 6.19MB and its average upload was 1.54MB, while its 3G download average was 4.48MB and 1.4MB upload.

 EE did at least manage second place, with average 4G speeds of 3.99MB and 0.62MB for download and upload respectively, but that makes its average 4G speed slower than EE’s average 3G speed.

 O2 fared even worse.
 Its average speeds weren’t bad, even topping EE’s in some cases, but its top speed of 11.83MB was on the low side.
 Vodafone came last of all, mostly due to terrible 3G results, which averaged 1.21MB download and 0.66MB upload.

 For coverage, Broadband Genie assessed how many of the 78 total tasks each network was able to complete.
 Three won again with a 90% completion rate, while EE managed just 73%, O2 a mere 23% and Vodafone a shocking 17%.
 Showing that both Vodafone and O2 struggle enormously with coverage on both 3G and 4G.